jrroosevelt/VS2PCG/Card clarifications A-L.md

 - Cards with **AKA** that matches the name of the card you chose.
 - **BUT NOT** cards with a mantle that sounds like the name of the card you chose.

+Sounds confusing?
+It kind of is.
+[Check out this infographic](https://drive.google.com/file/d/11W764QPzEByqs-LJoICGQuArPRwur_A_/view?usp=sharing) for a visual example of how this does or doesn't apply.

 # Cosmo
 ## [Cosmo](http://vs.tcgbrowser.com/images/cards/big/GAL-004.jpg) (MC)